pgs3238/Kartayati-showcase/README.md

 - **Circles Mode:** Instead of lines, circles are created.
 Fully functional.
 - **Ellipses Mode:** Instead of lines, ellipses are created.
 The overlap algorithm is currently resource-intensive and prone to errors.
 A new, more efficient algorithm is in development and will be added to the repo once completed.
 - **Triangles Mode:** 🚧 In development.
+- **NN Test Mode:** See **Neural Network Implementation** for further details.

+---
+## 🧠 Neural Network Implementation

+As part of my **Bachelor’s thesis**, I developed a multilayer perceptron (MLP) to approximate theoretical solutions for the Circles mode of Kartayati.
+This project demonstrates practical experience in machine learning, data preprocessing, and iterative development.

+- **Test Setup:** Limited Circles Mode with two players and four circles per game (two per player).
+Gameplay data was collected via a server and converted into a `.csv` dataset. **Only game data is collected; no personal user data is recorded.**
+- **Dataset:** 10,000 entries derived from 2,000 games (5 samples per game: 4 moves + start condition).
+- **MLP Training Code:** Written in Python.
+Training code and dataset are included in the repository under [mlp](https://github.com/pgs3238/Kartayati-showcase/tree/main/mlp).
+This represents the final implementation for the Bachelor’s thesis; newer versions exist but are not yet released.
+- **Scope & Limitations:** Training did not result in a fully integrated AI — the goal was to demonstrate feasibility.
+Outliers in game data occasionally produced predictions outside expected ranges during inverse transformations.
+- **Development Notes:** Code includes iterative edits and experimental changes, showing the evolution of the model throughout the project.

+This section showcases the application of **MLP design, training, and problem-solving** on real gameplay data, highlighting both technical ability and analytical thinking

 ---